mhdadk/mhdadk.github.io/_posts/2025-10-12-fencepost-errors.md

 In the numerical simulation over time example above, we let $b = T, r = 0,$ and $a = \Delta t$ to get $\frac{T-0}{\Delta t} + 1 = \frac{T}{\Delta t} + 1$.

-# Summary
-To correctly compute the correct number of objects and avoid fencepost errors, do the following:
+To summarize, to compute the correct number of objects and avoid fencepost errors, do the following:
 1. Given the end-points of the sequence of objects, write down the full sequence of objects that you would like to count.
 Be sure to avoid including any objects that you do not want to count.
 2. Transform the sequence from step 1 into the canonical sequence $1,\dots,c$, where $c \in \mathbb N$ and $c > 1$.
 3. The desired number of objects is $c$.